-To understand the structure of the NHS and the management of local healthcare systems in order to be able to participate fully in managing healthcare provision Knowledge Assessment Methods GMP Describe the structure of the NHS in the relevant jurisdiction of the UK ACAT, CbD 1 Describe the finance issues in general in the NHS, especially budgetary management and commissioning ACAT, CbD, mini- CEX 1 Describe the importance of a health service for the population ACAT, CbD, mini- CEX 1 Explain commissioning, funding and contracting arrangements relevant to the specialty CbD 1 Explain the principles of: clinical coding European Working Time Regulations including rest provisions National Service Frameworks Health regulatory agencies (e.g., NICE, Scottish Government) NHS Structure and relationships NHS finance and budgeting consultant contract and the contracting process resource allocation the role of the Independent sector as providers of healthcare patient and public involvement processes and role ACAT, CbD, mini- CEX 1 Skills Demonstrate developing skills in managing change and managing people ACAT, CbD, mini- CEX 1,3 Demonstrate developing interviewing techniques including those required for performance reviews ACAT, CbD, mini- CEX 1,3 Demonstrate contribution to the writing of a business plan ACAT, CbD, mini- CEX 1 Behaviours Demonstrate awareness of equity in healthcare access and delivery CbD Demonstrate appropriate response to health service objectives ACAT, CbD, mini- 1, 2 and targets and take part in the development of services CEX Demonstrate recognising the role of patients and relatives/carers as active participants in healthcare systems and service planning ACAT, CbD, mini- CEX 1, 2, 3 Demonstrate willingness to improve managerial skills (e.g. management courses) and engage in management of the service CbD, MSF 1 Demonstrate commitment to the proper use of public money and take action when resources are not used efficiently or effectively CbD, MSF 1, 2,3 Demonstrate awareness that in addition to patient specific clinical records, clinical staff also have responsibilities for other records (e.g. research) CbD, MSF 1,2,3
+To understand the structure of the NHS and the management systems in order to be able to participate fully in managing Knowledge Assessment Methods GMP Describe the structure of the NHS in the relevant jurisdiction of the UK CbD 1 Describe the finance issues in general in the NHS, especially budgetary management and commissioning CbD 1 Describe the importance of a health service for the population CbD 1 Explain commissioning, funding and contracting arrangements relevant to the specialty CbD 1 Explain the principles of: clinical coding European Working Time Regulations including rest provisions National Service Frameworks Health regulatory agencies (e.g., NICE, Scottish Government) NHS Structure and relationships NHS finance and budgeting consultant contract and the contracting process resource allocation the role of the Independent sector as providers of healthcare patient and public involvement processes and role CbD 1 Skills Demonstrate developing skills in managing change and managing people CbD 1,3 Demonstrate developing interviewing techniques including those required for performance reviews CbD 1,3 Demonstrate contribution to the writing of a business plan CbD 1 Behaviours Demonstrate awareness of equity in healthcare access and delivery CbD Demonstrate appropriate response to health service objectives CbD 1, 2 and targets and take part in the development of services Demonstrate recognising the role of patients and relatives/carers as active participants in healthcare systems and service planning CbD 1, 2, 3 Demonstrate willingness to improve managerial skills (e.g. management courses) and engage in management of the service CbD, MSF 1 Demonstrate commitment to the proper use of public money and take action when resources are not used efficiently or effectively CbD, MSF 1, 2,3 Demonstrate awareness that in addition to patient specific clinical records, clinical staff also have responsibilities for other records (e.g. research) CbD, MSF 1,2,3